 - Semi-permanent hair dye lasts 6 weeks or 8 washes

-- Choose a silver or gray dye for salt and pepper looks
+- Choose a silver beard dye for salt and pepper looks

 - If bleaching to brighten white beard hair, choose a safe platinum bleach or hair highlighting kit